 While benvenuto is a great starting point, there are many other ways to express welcome and extend greetings in Italian:

-- Salve! (pronounced SAL-veh): This is a slightly formal greeting that can be used throughout the day, similar to “hello” in English.
+• Salve (pronounced SAL-veh): This is a slightly formal greeting that can be used throughout the day, similar to “hello” in English.
+We especially heard “Salve” in Venice.
+Such a nice greeting.

-A Warm Welcome in Rome: KeeKee’s Big Adventure
+A Warm Welcome in Rome: KeeKee’s Big Adventures

 Did you know that even cats get a warm welcome in Italy?
-The image below, featured in the children’s book “KeeKee’s Big Adventures in Rome, Italy,” captures a special moment at the Cat Sanctuary, a real-life oasis for feline friends nestled in the heart of Rome.
+The image above, featured in the picture book “KeeKee’s Big Adventures in Rome, Italy,” captures a special moment at the Cat Sanctuary, a real-life oasis for feline friends nestled in the heart of Rome.

 Whether you’re exploring ancient ruins, savoring delicious pasta, or simply chatting with locals, knowing how to extend a heartfelt greeting will enrich your Italian experience.
 So, go ahead and say benvenuto to a new language and culture!